Skip to main content

 Some examples of traumatic brain injuries are:

-• Concussions are a common type of traumatic brain injury, often occurring if the brain changes functionally after the brain hits the internal walls of the skull.
+• Concussions.
+Concussions are a common type of traumatic brain injury, often occurring if the brain changes functionally after the brain hits the internal walls of the skull.

-• Edema is swelling to the brain and it can occur as a side effect of any type of traumatic brain injury.
+• Edema.
+Edema is swelling to the brain and it can occur as a side effect of any type of traumatic brain injury.
 The skull is not able to expand to accommodate the swelling, which creates pressure on the brain.

-• Hematomas are characterized by blood that’s pooling in the brain or empty spaces around the brain.
+• Hematomas.
+Hematomas are characterized by blood that’s pooling in the brain or empty spaces around the brain.
 This is most often caused by a ruptured blood vessel, but there are many types of hematomas that depend upon the location in the brain.

-• Skull fractures are rare, but they can be dangerous and cause brain function to change.
+• Fractures.
+Skull fractures are rare, but they can be dangerous and cause brain function to change.
 These injuries might also cause infection when they occur.

 So now that we know about traumatic brain injuries, which are always caused by an accident of some kind, let’s touch base on non-traumatic brain injuries.